-Clam Lake's chlorophyll-a readings were characteristic of an oligotrophic lake throughout 2020.
+Clam Lake's chlorophyll-a readings were characteristic of an oligotrophic lake throughout 2021.

-Clam Lake's transparency was characteristic of a mesotrophic lake throughout most of 2020 (shaded green area).
+Clam Lake's transparency was characteristic of a mesotrophic lake throughout most of 2021 (shaded green area), with a few weeks of eutrophic conditions in June.